18F/handbook/training-and-development/intro-to-github.md

 * [GitHub]({{site.baseurl}}/github/) - A detailed guide on how we use GitHub at TTS.
 * [GitHub for Beginners](https://www.youtube.com/watch?v=uNa9GOtM6NE&t=1s) - Intended for beginners, this video class is led by Will Slack.
 Slides are available [here](https://pages.18f.gov/slides/github-basics/#/18) and course materials are [here](https://docs.google.com/document/d/18b-4VPTcuqat-enGQSVzivGH2CsqdQVG0K0eToRM39I/edit).
 * [How to use GitHub, the terminal, and the 18F site](https://18f.gsa.gov/2015/03/03/how-to-use-github-and-the-terminal-a-guide/) - This tutorial from Melody Kramer and Greg Boone walks you through using GitHub to contribute to our blog.
 It's intended for beginners, but includes tips for intermediate GitHub users, too.
 * [“Git what?”
-Extolling Github’s virtues to non-coders](https://medium.com/nyc-planning-digital/git-what-extolling-githubs-virtues-to-non-coders-6cc11f1a5fd2) - In this article, learn from a high level view how GitHub works.
+Extolling GitHub’s virtues to non-coders](https://medium.com/nyc-planning-digital/git-what-extolling-githubs-virtues-to-non-coders-6cc11f1a5fd2) - In this article, learn from a high level view how GitHub works.
 It’s a great article for those of you worried about how complicated GitHub can be and explains what it’s like for non-coders.
 * [GitHub for Non-Coders](https://brennan.io/2015/08/07/github-noncoders/) - This blog branches off from the previous article.
 It goes into more detail about how GitHub can be used by non-coders.
 Share this with any team members who are hesitant about how GitHub can be used by them.
 * GitHub has a handy document that explains the typical [GitHub Workflow](https://guides.github.com/introduction/flow/).